L-P/Ivan/README.md

 3. Press the KP of the medallion that originally holds the dungeon. eg. if _Fire Temple_ holds the _Light Medallion_, press the key for _Fire Medallion_, ie. `5`.
-4. Dungeon mode will advance to the next medallion and you can go back to 3.
+4. Dungeon mode will advance automatically  to the next medallion and you can go back to 3.
 5. When the last medallion is entered, dungeon mode is exited automatically.

-You can also use `+` and `-` to cycle through medallions and `0` to exit.
+You can also use `+` and `-` to cycle through medallions to correct a mistake and `0` to exit.

 ## Input Viewer
 The input viewer displays your input around the timer.
 Button and axes IDs